chengzeyi/stable-fast/README.md

 Sorry, currently A100 is hard and expensive to rent from cloud server providers in my region.

+A few months ago I have tested this framework on A100 and the speed is around __61 it/s__ for SD 1.5.

-Benchmark results will be available when I have the access to A100 again.
+Detailed benchmark results will be available when I have the access to A100 again.

 ### Compatibility